05 Oct Local Arts & Culture Sector at Risk

 Carol T. Smith, Vice Chair, Davis Civic Arts Commission

-Additionally, the City will launch a community survey on Oct.
+Additionally, the City launched a community survey on Oct.
 13 (through Nov.
 1) that residents can take to give input on ARP funding priorities.
 The survey will be available on the City’s ARP webpage at: https://www.cityofdavis.org/city-hall/city-of-davis-american-rescue-plan-arp